hmpastana/consult-midia-project/README.md

 PS: Prepare the file .env before running the command below, in order to run the migration correctly.

 - composer update
+- Go to the directory public/dashkit and run: npm install
 - php artisan key: generate
 - php artisan migrate:refresh --seed